When science redefines death, what does it mean to live?

 SERIES DIRECTOR

-Eric is an American film director known for the docu-narrative feature film The Heart of Man, which screened internationally in 800 theaters across 30 countries.
-He is currently in post-production on The Story of Everything, set to be released next year.
+Eric is an American film director known for the docu-narrative feature film The Heart of Man, which theatrically released in 30 countries.
+He is currently in post-production on The Story of Everything, which adapts Dr. Stephen Meyer’s bestseller, ‘The Return of the God Hypothesis.’

 -